About FCMAT

 Since 1992, FCMAT has engaged in more than 1,400 reviews for LEAs, including school districts, county offices of education, charter schools and community colleges.
 The team is funded by appropriations in the state budget and a modest fee schedule for charges to requesting agencies.

-FCMAT can be invited into a county office of education, school district, charter school or community college to provide management assistance related to the fiscal health of the LEA.
-FCMAT can also be assigned by the Superintendent of Public Instruction (SPI), the county superintendent of schools, the California Community Colleges Board of Governors or the state Legislature to provide assistance with a fiscal crisis or management challenges.
+FCMAT can be invited into a county office of education, school district, charter school or community college to provide management assistance related to the LEA’s fiscal health.
+FCMAT can also be assigned by the superintendent of public instruction (SPI), the county superintendent of schools, the California Community Colleges Board of Governors or the state Legislature to provide assistance with a fiscal crisis or management challenges.
+The work is guided by various statutes, history and the needs of the education field.

-Approximately 80% of FCMAT’s work is a result of LEAs inviting FCMAT to perform proactive, preventative services, or professional learning.
-Approximately 20% of FCMAT’s work is a result of assignments by the state Legislature and oversight agencies to conduct fiscal crisis intervention, including FHRAs and extraordinary audits (AB 139 audits).
+Approximately 80% of FCMAT’s work focuses on best practices and the prevention of fiscal distress.
+This includes management assistance and professional learning / product development which is a result of LEAs inviting FCMAT to perform proactive, preventive services, or professional learning.
+Approximately 20% of FCMAT’s work is a result of assignments by the state Legislature and oversight agencies to conduct fiscal crisis intervention and extraordinary audits.
+Under contract with the California Department of Education (CDE), CSIS partners with the CDE and LEAs to plan, develop, maintain and operate the California Longitudinal Pupil Achievement Data Systems (CALPADS).
+Under a separate agreement, CSIS is the developer, maintainer and host of the state’s web-based SACS software system.